ablodola/ablodola.github.io/about.markdown

 Don't forget to check out the blog's intrudctory post, appropiratly named "[Start here][start-here]".

 <h2>Contact</h2>
 Have news to to share?
 Or would like to request an interview?
-[Get in touch][Get-in touch]
+Get in touch

 -----